 3. Don’t Overdo Discounts

-It may be tempting to offer discounts in cart abandonment emails to tempt people back to the checkout, but it’s important to think carefully about using this tactic.
+It may be tempting to offer discounts or promo codes in cart abandonment emails to tempt people back to the checkout, but it’s important to think carefully about using this tactic.

 Besides, the simple act of reminding shoppers about their purchase is often all that’s required to persuade them to return to their shopping cart.

 Instead, it’s best to use discounting tactically.
 If you have an offer on anyway, it’s worth highlighting this in emails, but otherwise selective discounts in second or third cycle emails, perhaps around customer acquisition targets can be a better conversion rate strategy.

 Boost the performance of your campaign by adding an extra email cycle.
 Sending messages 1 hour, 24 hours, and 72 hours after an abandonment can improve campaign performance by up to 30%.